libp2p/specs/pubsub/gossipsub/README.md

 - `GRAFT`: graft a mesh link; notifies the peer that it has been added to the local mesh view.
 - `PRUNE`: prune a mesh link; notifies the peer that it has been removed from the local mesh view.
 - `IHAVE`: gossip; notifies the peer that the following messages were recently seen and are available on request.
-- `IWANT`: requests the out of band transmission of messages announced in an `IHAVE` message.
+- `IWANT`: requests the transmission of messages announced in an `IHAVE` message.

 ### Router state